JoaoVallePereira/fisher_performance_laguna/README.md

 ### 1.2.
 Supplementary material

 The supplementary material can be reproduced by knitting the R Markdown file in `supplementary_material/supplementary_material.Rmd`.
+Knitting the supplementary material will run all the analyses in `vallepereiraetal_modeling.R`, export tables and figures to a folder `./output`.
+The online version of the document was edited in Microsoft Word and figures were fine tuned in Inkscape.

 ### 1.3.
 Instructions